WAYS YOU CAN HELP CALC

-Giving online with PayPal is safe and secure.
+Donations are processed through PayPal and are safe and secure.
+Credit cards accepted are VISA, MasterCard, Discover, and American Express, or you can donate using your PayPal account.
 You can make a one-time gift, or choose to provide support monthly.

 You may also donate by mail, phone, or in person.
 Donate by check payable to CALC, 1028 E. Saginaw, Lansing, MI 48906.
 Get directions to CALC here or call (517) 485-4949 to drop off your donation in person.

 DONATE books and supplies

 New and gently used books are given to children and families.
 Books can be dropped off in our donation boxes at Schuler's in the Meridian Mall, at Erickson Hall on MSU Campus, or at our office.
 Bring your books to CALC and receive a letter you can use for a tax deduction.